Career Workshops, Classes & Events

 Quick links for this page:

-- Myers-Briggs Type Indicator (MBTI) Workshop Series: Learn how your personality and skills relate to potential careers and how to explore careers that fit your type and interests.
+- Myers-Briggs Type Indicator (MBTI) Workshop Series: Open to current students and alumni only.
+Learn how your personality and skills relate to potential careers and how to explore careers that fit your type and interests.
 This is a three-part workshop and participants must attend all three sessions.
 You must pay a $20.00 materials fee that is due the first session.

-- Strong Interest Inventory (SII) Workshop Series: This assessment tool helps you relate potential majors, careers, and jobs to your interests.
+- Strong Interest Inventory (SII) Workshop Series: Open to current students and alumni only.
+This assessment tool helps you relate potential majors, careers, and jobs to your interests.
 This is a two-part workshop and participants must attend both sessions.
 You must pay a $20.00 materials fee that is due the first session.

 Job Search Strategies & Career Advice: